 Get a teacher?
 Buy a book?
 No way!

-Teaching yourself how to play the guitar has been absolutely revolutionized by online guitar lessons.
+Teaching yourself how to play the guitar has been revolutionized by online guitar lessons.
 Actually, the old ways of learning to play are quickly becoming obsolete.

 Online guitar lessons are the way to go if you want to teach yourself guitar at home:

 - Online lessons are cheap.
-Lots of lessons are free, and the better ones cost a few bucks per month.
+Lots of lessons are free, and the better ones only cost a few bucks per month.

 - 0-24 hour access.
 You won’t need to schedule with a live teacher or travel anywhere.